-But how much can I claim?
 The exact amount of flight compensation varies and is based on the distance of your flight.

 Yes, you can, for example, get a €250 compensation even if your flight cost only €25.
-And your Ryanair flight can-cellation compensation is going to be the same as your friend’s BA flight cancellation compensa-tion.
+And your Ryanair flight cancellation compensation is going to be the same as your friend’s BA flight cancellation compensation.

-That's assuming that you both flew about the same distance, your flights got cancelled for the same or similar reasons that are outside of the airline’s control and you weren’t notified about the flight cancellation at least 2 weeks before the scheduled date of departure.
+That's assuming that both of you’re flying on the same route, the distance was the same, your flights got cancelled due to the same or similar reasons that are within the airline’s control and you weren’t notified about the flight cancellation at least 2 weeks before the scheduled date of departure.